“Noah was a righteous man, blameless among the people of his time.”

 Noah Was a Righteous Man

 Noah did right in the sight of God.
-He was without blame, even when everyone else was involved in different kinds of immorality.
+He was without blame, even when everyone else was involved in different kinds of sinful behavior.

-God spared Noah and his family when He destroyed the earth because men were full of evil.
+God spared Noah and his family when He destroyed the earth because men were full of evil and Noah was not.

 Noah's Ark

 God instructed Noah to build an ark, which he did together with the help of his three sons.
 The construction of the ark took several months.
-Upon its completion, Noah and his family went in along with the male and female of every animal.
+When the ark was finished, Noah and his family went in along with the male and female of every animal.

 When they were all in, the Lord shut the door of the ark.